mikebaker85/shiptheory-api-docs/source/includes/main.md

 reference2 | Yes | A second non-unique reference
 delivery_service | No | The Shiptheory delivery service ID.
 See Delivery Services.
 If this is not provided or you pass a delivery service that does not exist, the shipment will be subject to any shipping rules setup on your account shipment_detail | |
-weight | Yes | The weight of the shipment in kilograms, to two decimal places parcels | Yes | The number of boxes or labels as a full number value | Yes | The monetary shipment cost to the customer enhancement_id | No | Carrier enhancement, only used when passing a delivery_service.
+weight | Yes | The weight of the shipment in kilograms, to three decimal places parcels | Yes | The number of boxes or labels as a full number value | Yes | The monetary shipment cost to the customer enhancement_id | No | Carrier enhancement, only used when passing a delivery_service.
 See GET Services for IDs